-ENST 201 Environmental Problems-Sustainable Futures 1 ENST 302 Environmental Research Design 1 GEOG 332 Evolution, Ecology, and Human Impact 1 or ENST 208 Environmental Biology GEOL 203 Physical/Environmental Geology 1 1 Humanities core course (see Human ities list below) 2 1 Human-environmental systems scien ce course (see Human-Environment Systems Science list below) 2 1 Three (3) environmental studies electives (see Electives list below) 2 3 ENST 411 Environmental Community Projects 3 1
+ENST 201 Environmental Problems-Sustainable Futures 1 ENST 302 Community-Based Research Design 1 GEOG 332 Evolution, Ecology, and Human Impact 1 or ENST 208 Principles of Ecology and Evolution or BIOL 208E Principles of Ecology and Evolution GEOL 203 Physical/Environmental Geology 1 1 Humanities core course (see Humanities list below) 2 1 Human-environmental systems science course (see Human-Environment Systems Science list below) 2 1 Three (3) environmental studies elec tives (see Electives list below) 2 3 ENST 411 Environmental Community Projects 3 1

-1 GEOL 250 Geology for Engineers may be substituted with permission
+1 GEOL 250 Geology for Engineers may be substituted with permission.

-2 Clusters of courses with a common theme have been designed from lists A, B, and C that fulfill the above requirements while focusing on an area of Environmental Studies each student finds most interesting.
+- 2 Clusters of courses with a common theme have been designed from lists A, B, and C that fulfill the above requirements while focusing on an area of Environmental Studies each student finds most interesting.
 See the Environmental Studies website for a full listing of these themes and their courses.
-All B.A. majors are expected to select a theme from this list, or consult with their academic adviser to design their own theme, by the fall of the third year.

-3 Fulfills the Culminating Experience requirement.
+All B.A. majors are expected to select a theme from this list, or consult with their academic adviser to design their own theme, by the fall of the third year. - 3 Fulfills the Culminating Experience requirement.
 In this senior "clinic" course, students apply research methods and the broad perspectives gained in ENST courses in a group setting to a local environmental issue, thus culminating the major experience.
 Students will receive instruction in the other in-major components of the CCC (writing, speaking, and information literacy) as part of their major coursework.